IM-WALD-SEIN® Top Expert | Clinic Partner Program

 OUR REFERENCE LOCATIONS

-• Our Clinical Forest Therapy model is currently being implemented at two clinical partner sites.
+• Our Clinical Forest Therapy model is currently represented at two clinical partner sites.

-• At Sana Clinics Sommerfeld in Kremmen (Brandenburg) the Clinical Forest Therapy Path for orthopedics and multimodal pain therapy is being developed.
+• At Sana Clinics Sommerfeld in Kremmen (Brandenburg) the Clinical Forest Therapy Pathway for orthopedics and multimodal pain therapy is in regular clinical use.

-• At the Sonneneck Psychosomatic Clinic in Badenweiler (Black Forest) the Clinical Forest Therapy Path for psychosomatic disorders is being established.
+• At the Sonneneck Psychosomatic Clinic in Badenweiler (Black Forest) the Clinical Forest Therapy Pathway for psychosomatic disorders is being established.

 • We are happy to facilitate the exchange of experiences with our flagship partners.